 The course will treat an intensive critical study of various views of evaluation as it exists opposite the experimental research process, emphasizing the operational definitions of objectives, existing models, taxonomies, and structure, and goals and methods of obtaining and summarizing evaluation data.
 Prerequisite: EPSY 710 and EPSY 816 or equivalents or permission of instructor.
 LEC.

-An examination of selected current issues and trends.
-(This course fulfills the requirement by the School of Education for a course in current issues and trends.)
+An examination of selected current issues in counseling psychology.
 Prerequisite: Doctoral student status in a program in the Department of Educational Psychology.
 LEC.

 EPSY 921.
 Theory and Applications of Educational Measurement.
 3 Hours.

 Application of theory including classical theories of reliability and validity, latent-trait theories, item sampling, and factor analysis to problems in educational test development and use in areas such as evaluation, research, placement, and selection.
 Prerequisite: EPSY 725 and EPSY 811.
 LEC.

 EPSY 922.
 Item Response Theory.
 3 Hours.

 Theoretical foundations and practical applications of item response theory in educational measurement.
 Prerequisite: EPSY 921.
 LEC.

 EPSY 923.
 Advanced Theory and Applications of Item Response Theory.
 3 Hours.